Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Linear scalar equation

 We underline the fact that the parameter $\theta$ has not been fixed for the moment and it may vary from one cell and one time layer to another one.

 The predictor-corrector scheme \eqref{eq:prcor2} can be recast as a one-step scheme by combining two equations together:

 The last fully discrete scheme is a canonical form of all two steps explicit schemes for equation~\eqref{eq:adv}, since many well-known schemes can be obtained from \eqref{eq:can} by choosing carefully the parameter $\theta$.
-Indeed, \begin{description} \item[Lax--Wendroff scheme \cite{Lax1960} ($\theta = 0$)]
+For example, \begin{description} \item[Lax--Wendroff scheme \cite{Lax1960} ($\theta = 0$)]

-\item[First order upwind \cite{Courant1952} ($\theta = \frac{1}{C} - 1 > 0$)] The number $C := |a|\frac{\tau}{h} < 1$ is the famous Courant--Friedrichs--Lewy number \cite{Courant1928}, which controls the stability of the upwind scheme
+\item[First order upwind \cite{Courant1952} ($\theta = \frac{1}{C} - 1 > 0$)] The number $C \coloneqq \abs{a}\;\dfrac{\tau}{\Delta x} < 1$ is the famous \textsc{Courant}--\textsc{Friedrichs}--\textsc{Lewy} number \cite{Courant1928}, which controls the stability of the upwind scheme

 \item[Lax--Friedrichs scheme \cite{Breuss2004} ($\theta = \frac{1}{C^2} - 1 > 0$)]

 \end{description}